nychealth/EH-dataportal/content/data-explorer/mice-and-rats.md

 categories: ["housing", "pests"]
 keywords: ["mice", "rats", "rodents", "pests", "housing"]
 indicators:
   - header: null
     IndicatorID:
       - 2434
       - 2433
       - 24
       - 2394
       - 48
       - 2416
 ---

 Rats and mice are common, but preventable.
-In NYC, rats tend to be seen on streets and sidewalks, and in yards and basements, while mice are almost always found inside homes.
+In NYC, rats tend to be seen on streets, alleys and sidewalks, and in yards and basements, while mice are almost always found inside homes.

 Rats and mice thrive where there are sources of food and shelter and where property owners fail to prevent and adequately respond to their presence.